KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-djangocon-us-2017-talk/README.md

 ### How to Fork a Repo

 We've gone to the DjangoCon US website repo.
 * Click the "Fork" button
 * Try to edit a file in a repository that you do not have write permission to.
 GitHub will automatically fork the repo to your user account.
-There will be a message notifying you that it is being forked.

 </td></tr>